rilakkumaecstasy/star.kit.UI/README.md

 # Star.kit
-two stars ill add the dxgi blur back, it looks better on the backing with a gaussian blur
+two stars add the dxgi blur back, it looks better on the backing with a gaussian blur

 https://github.com/user-attachments/assets/29e09ede-7737-402d-9ae9-12991069c817